claytonwramsey/fiddler/README.md

 * On rare occasion, sometimes the engine misses simple one-move blunders.
 I'm also not sure what causes this.

+## File structure

+Fiddler currently consists of four crates:

+* `base` contains common definitions across all of Fiddler, such as board state and move generation.

+* `engine` contains all code for running the Fiddler engine, including the main UCI executable.

+* `tuner` contains the tuner, which will automatically tune constant values for evaluation.

+* `cli` contains a command-line interface for testing the engine.
+We intend to eventually retire the CLI.

 ## Contributing